Giant Sunflower DIY (FREE SVG files)

 Take the brown center and the “seed” strips.

-Continue to ad a strip and then glue down the other side.
+Continue to add a strip and then glue down the other side.

-Now the fun really begins it’s time to bring this amazing flower together!
+Now the fun really begins, because it’s time to bring this amazing flower together!

 Starting with layer 4 on the bottom, add layer three, then two, then one.
-DON’T glue them down first!!!
+But remember, DON’T glue them down first!!!
 Bring them all together so you can turn and shift them and have the petals spread how you like.
-Once you are happy with the result, then hot glue the layers together.
-And finally hot glue the center of the flower into place.
+Once you are happy with the result, hot glue the layers together.
+Finally, hot glue the center of the flower into place.

-Once that is done and the glue has cooled, flip the flower over the glue the large yellow circle into place.
+Once that is done and the glue has cooled, flip the flower over and glue the large yellow circle in place.
 You can also replace this circle with cardboard if you want the flower to be more sturdy.

 By downloading you are agreeing to pattern terms of use.
 Fill out the form below to get the pattern!